 If you have had a disaster or if your budget has more going out than coming in, then you probably need to file a bankruptcy to make your home mortgage affordable.
 A short sale will not usually give you the fresh start you need if you need to cure a negative budget.
 Like a sinking boat that has more water coming in than going out, your financial ship has to sink, if you have a negative cash flow.

 Until you get a positive cash flow, even letting the home go back will not solve the financial problems you have.
 Bankruptcy offers you the chance to restructure your budget, which other options simply don’t do.
 Bankruptcy allows you to keep or let the home go back while putting you into a budget in which you are able to afford living.

 Do you find yourself facing foreclosure?
-Contact my office right away to start the conversation.
-Nick C. Thompson, Attorney: 502-625-0905
+Don’t delay because timing is crucial.
+I am here to help you.
+So, contact my office right away to start the conversation.
+Nick C. Thompson, Bankruptcy Lawyer: 502-625-0905.